Anthony11-hub/frontend-mentor-challenges/order-summary-component-main/README.md

 ### Continued development

 I will continue practicing by building projects on Frontend Mentor to deepen my understanding of CSS.
 I'm also looking forward to getting into Tailwind CSS later on, especially when I start relearning React.

-### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.

 ## Author